Riverscapes/PBR/workshops/uni.md

 [![]({{ site.baseurl }}/assets/images/courses/Spring.png)]({{ site.baseurl }}/workshops/2025/USU)

-In Spring 2021, we began offering a sequence of five, short-courses, that parallel the modularized workshop curriculum (available for free, self-pacing [here]({{ site.baseurl }}/resources/Topics/)).
+In Spring 2021, we began offering a sequence of six, short-courses, that parallel the modularized workshop curriculum (available for free, self-pacing [here]({{ site.baseurl }}/resources/Topics/)).
 These short-courses differ from the workshop curriculum in that:
 - These courses are taken for University Credit (for matriculated USU students) or University [Continuing Education Units](https://www.usu.edu/ais/ceu/about)
 - These courses use the same curriculum as the [free self-paced modules](http://lowtechpbr.restoration.usu.edu/resources/Topics/), but are augmented by more in-depth class discussions, quizzes and homework assignments
 - These courses are assessed, and you will receive feedback and a letter grade based on your assessed work.